Linalool and cannabis, a terpene with a multitude of properties

 Hi, thanks for your comment and question.
 This subject has been researched and one recent study showed over 7% of participants had some allergic reaction to oxidised Linalool or Limonene, however, these reactions were in the form of eye and skin irritation from physical exposure to the terpenes rather than any psychoactive effects resulting from consuming them.
 It sounds like your own body chemistry reacts badly to something in these Indica varieties, which could indeed be the terpene Linalool, despite its reputation for soothing, relaxing effects.
 It might be interesting to try a more sativa-leaning variety that contains Linalool to see if it really is this terpene that's responsible for the unpleasant effects you're experiencing, or possibly some other compound specific to Indica varieties.
 I hope that helps, best wishes and happy growing!

-Do you want to give your opinion on linalool-cannabis or ask a question about this product?
+Do you want to give your opinion on "Linalool and cannabis, a terpene with a multitude of properties" or ask a question abut this post?

 About this Cannabis Blog